LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/EComFinalRubric.md

 ## Code Quality - 5pts
 Quality of code is up to industry standard.
 Summary comments are present above each method and action.
 Comments are present when more explanation is needed.
 Variables are named appropriately, and there isnt' any unnecessary code classes or blocks that are not being used.

-## Email Sender - 1pt
+## Email Sender - 5pt
 Email sender uses SendGrid and implements the IEmailSender Interface

-## Site Skeleton - 2pts
+## Site Skeleton - 3pts
 Site uses MVC architectural pattern(Model, View, Controller folders) as well as Razor pages (pages directory).
 Site utilizes .NET Core's Identity Framework for authentication and authorization.

 ## Policies - 3pts
-Site has and enforces a 1.
-Custom Claims based policy (with a separate handler and requirement, as well as registered in startup), 2.
-Role based policy (i.e. Admin only), Claims are being enforced on at least one page each, and are registered in the Startup.cs file
+Site has and enforces a role based policy (i.e. Admin only), Claims are being enforced on at least one page, and are registered in the Startup.cs file

 ## Site Functionality - 5pts
 Site does not contain broken links or uncompleted pages.
 Site does not throw 500 errors during basic functionality and usages.
 Site contains a custom 400 error page to mask errors. (not required) , No developer errors are present to user.